bcgov/site-status-checker/README.md

 VERBOSE=true TIMEOUT=30 HEADER_IN=URL HEADER_OUT=HTTP_STATUS ./count.sh sites.csv
 ```

-### Understanding Output
+## Understanding Output

+### Excluded

-Empty addresses and those containing `ftp://` or `\\` will be labeled `Excluded`.
+Empty and filtered out addresses will be labeled `Excluded`.

+FTP sites and local file shares cannot be used.
+E.g. `ftp://` or `\\`.

+### Unavailable

 Addresses that do not receive a response will be labeled `Unavailable`.

+This may mean that the address is wrong, has been moved without providing a redirect or is down.

+### HTTP Codes

+Sites that do respond will be checked for HTTP codes.

-Otherwise HTTP response codes will be provided. `200`-codes indicate success.
+`200`-codes indicate success.
 Any other codes may be generalized as an error.

-Redirections are handled silently.
+`300` codes are redirections, which are handled silently, reporting only final results.

+`400`-codes indicate client errors.

+`500`-codes indicate server errors.

-Please see this [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) article for a brief overview of HTTP status codes.
+Please see this [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) for an overview.

 ## Sample data